 In the UK we’ll always remember 2018 as the year that our summer lasted more than 3 days.
 With consecutive weeks of heat and temperatures in the high twenties, it came as no surprise that on the weekend utility companies released warnings about water consumption.
 Northern Ireland have become the first to enforce a hosepipe ban.

 2023 has been no different with water usage limited once again by many of the UK water companies limiting water usage and trying to educate us all in new ways to make us “water efficient”.
 Some are offering free or discounted water saving products to help.

 As the heat has been rising, Brits have been upping their water consumption to keep themselves cool, their gardens watered and their paddling pools topped up.
-With water in high demand, Severn Trent announced that they’re having to produce millions of extra litres to meet the need.

 But where does it stop?
 As a nation we aren’t the most water mindful, and if we aren’t careful we’ll be heading in the same direction as the Cape Town water crisis.

 As all the talk is currently about water saving in the home and being mindful of your consumption, there isn’t a better time to share 7 water saving devices in the home that once installed will automate saving water for you.

 You might be surprised how much time you are spending in the shower, we talk about timing ourselves and cutting it down, but do we?
 Wasting water in the shower is literally watching your money go down the drain.
 Water pebble is a genius little device that you place by your plughole and which monitors your consumption as you go.

 When your time is up and it’s time to switch off the shower, the water pebble will alert you via its traffic light system.
 Green = start, Amber = halfway, Red = time to stop.
 No mobile timer needed, you can save up to a third of water per shower.